 Your work is not done after you published the blog.
 Having an amazing and optimized blog is only part of the equation.
 To make your blog successful and rank higher (and faster) on Google, you will need to market and promote your blog.

 Don’t worry.
 You do not need to spend any money on marketing.
 Here are a few ideas where you can promote your blog for free and easily:

 - Leverage social media platforms such as Twitter, Facebook, Pinterest, etc.

 - Participate in discussion groups such as Quota, Reddit.

 - Send an email to your mailing list (if you have subscribers).

 - Participate in forums within your niche.
-If you have been adding value, providing advice, and become a trustworthy member, the moderator may allow you to add a link back to your website.
+If you have been adding value, providing advice, and becoming a trustworthy member, the moderator may allow you to add a link to your website.

-As a new blog site, it can take more than 6 months to move your article up the ranking position gradually.
+As a new blog site, it can take more than 6 months to gradually move your article up the ranking position.
 The speed will depend on the competitiveness of your niche and keywords.
 So you need to have patience.

-Congratulations for creating the blog.
-To run a blog successfully, you will need to maintain and continue making improvements to your website.
+Congratulations on creating the blog.
+To run a blog successfully, you will need to maintain and continue improving your website.
 You will continue to publish content and deal with any technical issues that you will come across.

 Integrate with Google Search Console and Google Analytics